Why Sen. Bob Menendez is still favored to win in New Jersey

 Following a federal corruption trial that ended in a hung jury, Menendez saw his personal brand take a tumble.
 His favorable rating in the latest Quinnipiac University poll, for example, stands at 34% to an unfavorable rating of 53%.
 That's bad enough for a net favorable rating of -19 percentage points.

 Such a low rating would usually spell disaster for a senator running for re-election.
 Look at Trump's approval rating and disapproval rating split in the same poll, though.
-The President has a 35% approval rating to 62% disapproval rating, which makes for a net favorable rating of -27 percentage points.
+The President has a 35% approval rating to 62% disapproval rating, which makes for a net approval rating of -27 percentage points.
 This is 8 points lower than Menendez's net favorable rating.

 Menendez may be disliked, but Trump is even more disliked.